 How can you address negativity?

 Work on becoming more positive.
 Recognize the power of self-talk.
-Start with positive self-affirmations like, “I am to myself" or "I am confident.”
+Start with positive self-affirmations like, "Today I choose to be happy" or "I am an unstoppable force of nature" or "I am confident.”

 By changing the way you talk to yourself, you can work your way to becoming more positive.